Patagonian Channels

 sumptuous and passionately interesting places

-This territory once only inhabited by the Yagán is a setting of islands, fjords, snow-capped peaks, giant glaciers and virgin forests.
-Wild and difficult to access, these islands are endowed with an archaeological, biological and more broadly landscape heritage where the purest natural fresh water on our planet flows.
+This subpolar territory, located south of Chile and Argentina, was once inhabited solely by the Yagán people.
+It forms a jewel of islands, fjords, snow-capped peaks, giant glaciers, and pristine forests.
+Wild and difficult to access, these islands possess an archaeological, biological, and broader landscape heritage, where some of the purest natural freshwater on our planet can be found.

-During this 18-day cruise course (departing from Ushuaia or Puerto Williams), the Milagro sailboat is our comfortable floating base camp for exploring this end of the world only accessible by sea.
-If the weather is optimal, we do not lose the opportunity to cross Cape Horn (Loköshpi in Yagan language) before visiting grandiose places located around Gordon Island and to the south of Tierra del Fuego, such as example the Seno Garibaldi and the Pia Fjord, both offering breathtaking views of the glaciers of the Darwin Cordillera.
+During our expeditions to the ends of South America (departing from Ushuaia or Puerto Williams), the sailboat Milagro serves as our comfortable floating base camp to explore this remote corner of the world, accessible only by sea.
+If the weather is at its best, we never miss the chance to round Cape Horn (Loköshpi in Yagan, Cabo de Hornos in Spanish) before visiting the neighboring islands (L’Hermite and Wollaston islands) and heading north towards the Beagle Channel (Onashaga) and the spectacular locations around Gordon Island and south of Tierra del Fuego.
+Among these are Seno Garibaldi and the Pia fjord, both offering breathtaking views of the glaciers of the Darwin Range (Tierra del Fuego).

-We always alternate activities on the water and on land so that each day spent together allows you to discover the many facets of the region.
-To do this, we complement sailing by sailboat with shore excursions (adapted to the desires and level of the group) and angling and trap fishing (the famous centolla (southern king crab), but also salmon, hake, seafood, etc.).
-We may also sail under the Southern Cross and neighboring star constellations, if conditions permit, in order to give you the magical feeling that the Milky Way is within reach, far from any light pollution.
+We strive to alternate, depending on the project, between water-based and onshore activities so that every day spent together reveals different facets of the region.
+To complement our sailing, we organize land excursions (adapted to the group’s interests and abilities), as well as line and trap fishing (the famous centolla, but also salmon, hake, shellfish, etc.).
+Sometimes, if conditions allow, we sail under the Southern Cross and the neighboring constellations, in order to experience the magical sensation of the Milky Way within reach, far from any light pollution.

-In addition to being accompanied by grandiose landscapes and enthusiasts, you will have the unique opportunity to discover this region also using place names in Yagan.
-You are thus participating in the movement to recover toponyms in Yagan languages, a flagship project of our association since 2017 and led by Lauriane.
-To date, this project represents a little more than 3,000 place names in Yagan, Haush and Selk’nam recorded in a database and which we are gradually replacing throughout the archipelago extending from the Strait of Magellan to Cape Horn.
+In addition to being surrounded by stunning landscapes and passionate people, you will have the unique opportunity to discover this region by also using Yagan place names: bays, capes, caletas, glaciers… By doing so, you are contributing to the movement to recover indigenous toponyms in the Yagan language, a flagship project of our association since 2017, led by Lauriane and José.
+To date, this project has recorded just over 3,000 place names in Yagan, Haush, and Selk’nam in a database, which we are gradually restoring throughout the archipelago stretching from the Strait of Magellan to Cape Horn.

 The Milagro ship, a comfortable 20m sailboat